-Polio 4 Doses (minimum) with one dose received after the fourth birthday doses of each because the vaccine usually administered is the combination vaccine MMR).
+A minimum of 2 measles, 2 mumps, and 1 rubella.
+(Most children receive 2 doses of each because the vaccine usually administered is the combination vaccine MMR).
 First dose must be administered at age 12 months or older.
 Second dose of vaccine must be administered prior to entering kindergarten but can be administered at any time after the minimum interval between dose 1 and dose 2.